wp-plugins/accessqontrol/readme.txt

 == Installation ==

-Unzip the file and upload it to your /wp-content/plugins/ folder.<br />
+Unzip the file and upload the folder to your /wp-content/plugins/ folder.<br />
-Activate from the plugins page and administrate via the options panel.
+Activate from the plugins page and administrate via the Tools panel.

 [More instructions](http://meandmymac.net/contact-and-support/accessqontrol/#install)